lextm/jekyll-theme-chirpy/_posts/2013-1-6-tritonmate-words-bytesviewer-yet-another-sample.md

 <!--more-->

 # The Problem
 In Wireshark we can easily analyze SNMP packets.
-But what if at hand we don’t have a full capture file?
-When all we have is “30 42 02 01 01 04 06 70 75 62 6C 69 63 A4 35 06 08 2B 06 01 04 01 80 … …”, it is no longer easy to utilize Wireshark.
+But what if at hand we don't have a full capture file?
+When all we have is `30 42 02 01 01 04 06 70 75 62 6C 69 63 A4 35 06 08 2B 06 01 04 01 80 … …`, it is no longer easy to utilize Wireshark.

 I often met such problems when handling issue reports from users, and the best approach I found in the past was to write a corresponding test case in MessageFactoryTestFixture.cs and debug the test case.
 That was convenient enough to locate the root cause, but no user would like to do the same.